pL4sTiC1337/ctf-tools/README.md

 # CTF Tools and Resources
 A collection of various tools and resources I've used in previous CTFs and hacking challenges.
 This is still a work in progress being ported over from my scattered notes.
+Please feel free to recommend anything I might be missing.
 ## Crypto
 1. [CyberChef](https://gchq.github.io/CyberChef) - Web app for analysing and decoding data
 2. [RSACTFTool](https://github.com/Ganapati/RsaCtfTool) - A tool for recovering RSA private key with various attacks